 El Nido is a gateway to bacquit archipelagos.
 Limestone verticals, cliffs, bays, secret beaches that you have to go thru underneath a limestone to get to the other side

 How to go to El Nido

 Once you leave the Airport in Puerto Princesa, you will see the shuttle vans waiting outside.
 They will take you to El Nido for P500 (10USD) within 3-5 hours.
 Don’t expect too much leg room though but these vans can take you to El Nido pretty fast.
-If you’d like more room and is not pressed for time you may opt to take the bus which will cost you roughly 350php (7 USD).
+If you’d like more room and are not pressed for time you may opt to take the bus which will cost you roughly 350php (7 USD).
 Chartered flights are available for the few discriminating travelers.

 Where to stay in El Nido?

 A lot of accommodation of options for those who are frugal travelers like me.
 There are air-conditioned rooms with decent toilet & bath for as low as 500php-650php (12USD).

 I normally stay at Ricgem Place (click here for rates/availability) it’s reasonable and the accommodation is better than the most budget alternatives.
 Moreover, the owners are pretty flexible when it comes to checking in earlier and checking out a later time.
 I recommend this place for travelers on a budget yet would still want privacy and AC in their rooms.
 It’s simple, basic and clean.
 Consider renting rooms in town will let you be close to restaurants and beachside bars, but also closer to the everyday sights and sounds.

 If you want some cash to splash consider getting an accommodation in the archipelago itself.
 There are pretty plenty to choose from.
 To name a few that’s pretty popular are:

 It’s very easy to book accommodations and plenty to choose from it will be just a matter of budget allocation and availability of the place.
 Research, compare and read POV of travelers who stayed at your chosen place.